HeReisM3/CodeForSchoolProjects/README.md

 # CodeForSchoolProjects
-Scripts I've made for school projects during my studies at Taitotalo.
+Scripts I've made and edited for school projects during my studies at Taitotalo.
+I am working together with another programmer, so some scripts have their work in them as well.